Oboe: Film music

-The oboe is frequently featured in film music, often to underscore a particularly poignant or sad scene, for example in the 1989 film Born on the Fourth of July.
+The oboe is frequently featured in film music, often to underscore a particularly poignant or emotional scene.
+An example is the 1989 film Born on the Fourth of July.
 One of the most prominent uses of the oboe in a film score is Ennio Morricone's "Gabriel's Oboe" theme from the 1986 film The Mission.

 It is featured as a solo instrument in the theme "Across the Stars" from the John Williams score to the 2002 film Star Wars: Episode II – Attack of the Clones.

 The oboe is also featured as a solo instrument in the "Love Theme" in Nino Rota's score to The Godfather (1972).